astroDimitrios/Astronomy/Code/Data/README.md

 The chemical compostion of the Earth.
 Only some elements included.
 Some Oxygen data is missing.
 Values in %.

-Rows for:
+Rows for: Bulk, Core, Lower Mantle, Upper Mantle, and the Crust.
-Bulk
-Core
-Lower Mantle
-Upper Mantle
-Crust

 Data taken from:
 Don L. Anderson (1998) Theory of the Earth, Chapter 8, [https://authors.library.caltech.edu/25018/9/TOE08.pdf](https://authors.library.caltech.edu/25018/9/TOE08.pdf)